Designing Transport-Level Encryption for Datacenter Networks

-\bh{Transport multiplexing} Aquila~\cite{aquila} and EQDS~\cite{eqds} allow all the host traffic, such as TCP, RDMA, and their native transport, share the same network fabric.
-EQDS sits between the stack and NIC as \emph{edge functions} and schedules all the traffic throughout the fabric using an NDP-derived low-latency, high-utilization control loop over UDP.
-Aquila attaches an integrated ToR-in-NIC (TiN) chip to the host, and delivers all the traffic between TiNs over hardware-based transport (GNet). \sdp could be multiplexed in those while providing the abstraction and encryption to the application, or depending on the underlying network, \sdp would be used between edge functions.
+Much of the related work has been discussed in \autoref{sec:options}; the remaining topics are covered here.

-\bh{RDMA network security} ReDMArK~\cite{redmark} demonstrates packet injection attacks based on impersonation and unauthorized memory access in RDMA networks and then argues the necessity of encryption, using techniques like IPSec or sRDMA~\cite{srdma}; those attacks are mitigated in \sdp. sRDMA employs symmetric cryptography for authentication and encryption, and extends the RDMA packet header to embed MAC.
-The application establishes RDMA connections (QPs) with the agent in the local SmartNIC whose CPUs perform authentication and encryption jobs, attaching or removing outer headers. \cite{rdmasecvision} proposes encrypting RDMA packets with DTLS using hardware acceleration, but \sdp does not opt for DTLS, because we also wish to use TSO.
+\bh{RDMA network security} ReDMArK~\cite{redmark} demonstrates packet injection attacks in RDMA networks, highlighting the need for encryption, such as IPSec or sRDMA~\cite{srdma}, which mitigates these attacks by using symmetric cryptography and embedding MAC in the RDMA header. sRDMA employs symmetric cryptography for authentication and encryption, and extends the RDMA packet header to embed MAC.
+The application establishes RDMA connections (QPs) with the agent in the local SmartNIC whose CPUs perform authentication and encryption jobs, attaching or removing outer headers. \cite{rdmasecvision} proposes encrypting RDMA packets with DTLS using hardware acceleration, but \sdp does not opt for DTLS, because it needs TSO and large message support.

-\bh{Host stack improvements} Kernel bypass networking is a common way to implement a fast user-space TCP stack~\cite{mtcp,marinos2017disk}.
-It is also used in production systems to accelerate the continual engineering cycle in large operators like Google~\cite{snap} and Alibaba~\cite{luna}. \sdp could be implemented in user-space, as it does not prohibit the use of relevant offloads.
-Kernel stack improvements are complementary to the \sdp implementation, such as batching~\cite{megapipe}, zero copy~\cite{stackmap}, and fine-grained core allocation~\cite{netchannel}, although TCP-specific ones, such as congestion control~\cite{dctcp} and handshake improvements~\cite{tfo}, are irrelevant.